Lakehouse, Streaming Architecture, Apache Iceberg, Apache Flink, Apache Spark

 Checkpointing: Spark/Flink checkpoints track Kafka offsets and output states atomically.

-Transactional Commits: Table formats ensure atomic commits—no partial writes are visible.
+Transactional Commits: Table formats ensure atomic commits, no partial writes are visible.

 The checkpoint location and table format's transaction log together guarantee exactly-once processing.
+For deeper understanding of exactly-once guarantees, see Exactly-Once Semantics in Kafka.

 Governance and Data Quality

-Quality Gates Before the Lakehouse: Streaming pipelines should enforce data quality before writing to lakehouse tables.
-Tools like Conduktor provide data governance capabilities that validate schemas, check data quality rules, and enforce compliance policies in real-time as data flows through Kafka.
+Stream-Time Validation: Tools like Conduktor provide data governance capabilities that validate schemas, check data quality rules, and enforce compliance policies in real-time as data flows through Kafka.
+Implement validations with Data Quality Monitoring and Interceptors.

 By validating data upstream in the streaming platform, you prevent bad data from polluting the lakehouse.
 This "shift-left" approach to governance means lakehouse tables remain clean and trustworthy, reducing the need for downstream data cleaning.